-1. By this Decision, the Commission denies, without prejudice, the application filed on July 12, 2019, by Colorado Pacific Railroad (CPR) for authorization to change the active crossing protection from gates and flashers to passive warning signs only, at the crossing at
+1. By this Decision, the Commission denies, without prejudice, the application filed on July 12, 2019, by Colorado Pacific Railroad (CPR) for authorization to change the active crossing protection from flashers to passive warning only at the crossing at Main Street in

-County Road 49, near Chivington, Kiowa County, Colorado (Application).
+Haswell, Kiowa County, Colorado (Application).
 As part of this Decision, the Commission provides instruction to CPR on additional information that CPR should include in any new application for authorization to change the protections at this crossing.